Tarek El-Bishry: Biography

 El-Bishry was born in Cairo, Egypt.
-His grandfather, Saliem el-Bishry, was shaykh of al-Azhar from 1900–1904 and 1909–1916.
+His grandfather, Saliem el-Bishry, was shaykh of al-Azhar from 1900 to 1904 and 1909–1916.
 His father, 'Abd al-Fattah al-Bishri, was president of the Egyptian Court of Appeal until his death in 1951.
 His uncle, 'Abd al-'Aziz, was a celebrated writer.
 He has two sons, 'emad and Zyad.

 El-Bishry graduated from the Faculty of Law at Cairo University in 1953.
 Upon graduation, he was appointed after the Council of State, where he worked until his retirement in 1998.
 At the time of his retirement, he held the offices of first deputy (Al-na'ib al-awwal) to the Council of State and Chairman of its General Assembly for Legislation and Consultation (Al-jama'iya al-'umumiya lil-fatawa wal-tashri).

 El-Bishry was once a secular leftist, but became a prominent "moderate Islamic" political thinker, which gained him respect as a bridge between the movements.

 El-Bishry was named in 2008 by Hamdy Kandeel, a prominent Egyptian television and radio personality, as a suitable candidate for the 2011 Egyptian presidential elections, during an interview led by Amr Adeeb.

 He died on 26 February 2021, in Cairo from complications related to COVID-19, during the COVID-19 pandemic in Egypt.
+He was 87.